Wisdom Teeth Removal

 Ask Harbison Hill Dentistry if our services are right for youMake an Appointment

 Most people need their wisdom teeth removed because there isn't enough space for them to come in properly.
 This is because they tend to grow in at an angle or they don’t fully emerge.
 Third molars (the wisdom teeth) routinely damage the teeth right next door, called second molars.
 When wisdom teeth come in sideways like this, it throws off your bite, creates an area where food gets caught, decays both of the teeth, and can even cause a painful infection.

 Common problems associated with wisdom teeth misalignment include:

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Harbison Hill Dentistry will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Harbison Hill Dentistry will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: